 Part I: Introducing Content

-- Teachers will begin by introducing the concept of primary versus secondary sources.
+- Begin by introducing the concept of primary versus secondary sources.

 Historians use primary sources to write about history.
 Primary sources are the “firsthand” writings or recollections of a person who actually witnessed an event.